 This study is designed to enroll approximately 250 subjects to meet scientific objectives without enrolling an undue number of subjects in alignment with ethical considerations.
 All efforts will be made to adhere to these specific enrollment numbers; however, it would not be ethical to deny treatment to eligible subjects already in screening as they may have undergone study related procedures.
-Sites will be notified once we approach 60 BCRi treated subjects enrolled.
-Approval will then be required to enroll additional subjects previously treated with BCRi therapy.

-Subjects in this study will be enrolled at 7 sites in the United States, 1 site in Puerto Rico, and approximately 67 sites globally.
+Subjects in this study will be enrolled at approximately 67 research sites globally.

 Subjects will undergo screening procedures within 28 days prior to initial venetoclax administration.
 For all subjects, a contrast computed tomography (CT) scan (or medically indicated alternative such as magnetic resonance imaging [MRI]) will be accepted if previously performed within 35 days prior to venetoclax administration.
 Otherwise, a CT scan (or MRI) must be performed within the screening period of 28 days.
-Following the 4-week Screening period, for all subjects, study visits will be conducted within 72 hours of dosing, on the day of dosing and the day after dosing during the dose titration phase.
-Please refer to Appendix D. Study visits will be reduced to a monthly frequency at Week 8, and at Week 48, they will be reduced to every 3 months until the end of study treatment (Week 108).
-As of Week 8 the visit window for scheduled visits is $\pm 2$ days.
-A 30 day Safety Follow-Up Visit should be performed approximately 30 days ( $\pm$ 3 days) following the last dose of venetoclax (to allow for AE collection 30 days following last dose of study drug).
-If a subject is discontinued from the study with an ongoing AE or an unresolved clinically significant laboratory result, the site will attempt to provide followup until the AE has resolved to a $\leq$ Grade 1 or baseline or it is the investigator's judgment that the event is unlikely to resolve.
+Following the 4-week Screening period, eligible subjects will initiate venetoclax and attend study visits within 72 hours of dosing and on the first and second day of Week 1 and Week 2 during the dose titration phase.
+Beginning on Week 3, through Week 5, study visits will be conducted within 72 hours of dosing and on Day 1 of each week.
+Additional study visits on Day 2 of each week should be performed for subjects who continue to be at risk for TLS, based on investigator assessment.
+Study visits will be reduced to a monthly frequency at Week 8, and at Week 48, they will be reduced to every 3 months until the end of study treatment (Week 108).
+As of Week 8, the visit window for scheduled visits is ± 2 days.
+A 30 day Safety Follow-up Visit should be performed approximately 30 days $(\pm 3 \text{ days})$ following the last dose of venetoclax (to allow for AE collection 30 days following last dose of study drug).
+If a subject is discontinued from the study with an ongoing AE or an unresolved clinically significant laboratory result, the site will attempt to provide follow-up until the AE has resolved to $a \leq Grade 1$ or baseline or it is the investigator's judgment that the event is unlikely to resolve.

 Venetoclax will be administered orally once daily (QD), continuously.
 Venetoclax tablets should be taken with a meal and water in the morning at approximately the same time each day.
-To mitigate the risk for TLS, the first 5 weeks of treatment include a dosetitration phase where venetoclax will be dosed in increments, as outlined in Figure 1.
+To mitigate the risk for TLS, the first 5 weeks of treatment include a dosetitration phase where venetoclax will be dosed in increments as outlined in Figure 1.
 The starting dose of venetoclax is 20 mg once daily.
 The dose will be gradually increased over a period of 5 weeks up to the daily dose of 400 mg.